Advice for Bahamian Consumers in Preparing for a Hurricane

-Be prepared – at the issuance of a hurricane watch, stock up on necessary supplies; bottled water, ice, food items, particularly canned goods, medications, batteries, fuel for vehicle, sand bags if susceptible to flooding, flash lights, portable radios and chargers etc. In this way long lines and scarcity of items can be avoided.
+Be prepared – at the issuance of a hurricane watch, stock up on necessary supplies such as: bottled water, ice, non-perishable food items, canned goods, prescription medications, batteries, fuel for vehicle, sand bags, flash lights, portable radios, chargers etc. This will ensure that you have all the necessary supplies needed to weather out the storm and in the event that local stores and businesses are closed for a prolonged period of time during the aftermath of the storm.

-Check the conditions of hurricane shutters to ensure functionality and install before high winds make it unsafe or extremely difficult to do so.
+Ensure that you have an evacuation plan for your household and that you know where the closest shelter to you is located.

-Have a plan to secure items that may be blown away with heavy winds.
+Safeguard your home by clearing your yard of any potential flying debris and ensure that all windows and doors are locked and properly secured.

-Ensure that there are no trees threatening the power line into your home or its roof.
+Ensure that there aren’t any trees or fixtures that can threaten the integrity of power lines or your roof.

-Be on the lookout for instances of price gouging; if encountered please reach out to our sister agency Consumer Affairs Unit at 361-4239, or contact the Consumer Protection Commission directly at telephone 393-7795/6, Hotline 357-7898 or via email complaints@cpcbahamas.gov.bs
+Be on the lookout for instances of price gouging; if encountered please reach out to our sister agency Consumer Affairs Unit at 361-4239, or contact the Consumer Protection Commission directly by telephone at 393-7795/6, Hotline 357-7898 or via email complaints@cpcbahamas.gov.bs

 Walter Ferguson